 Professor of Cello

-Carlton McCreery began formerly studying cello with Paul Katz, founding member of the Cleveland Quartet, and later with Peter Howard, principal cellist of the Saint Paul Chamber Orchestra.
-Following his undergraduate degree, McCreery was appointed associate principal cello of the Toledo Symphony Orchestra.
-He earned his MM degree in cello performance at the University of Michigan.
-He had further cello study with such noted artists as Zara Nelsova and Lynn Harrell.
-He studied in Zurich, Switzerland with Gregor Piatigorsky and at the Mozarteum Academy in Salzburg, Austria with Antonio Janigro where is was the only American selected to perform in the Mozarteum Festival Concert Hall.
+CARLTON MCCREERY began formal cello studies with Paul Katz (founding member of the Cleveland Quartet) and later with Peter Howard (Principal Cello of the Saint Paul Chamber Orchestra).
+Following his MM degree in Cello Performance at the University of Michigan, he had further study with such noted artists as Lynn Harrell, Stephen Kates, Gregor Piatigorsky and Antonio Janigro at the Mozarteum Academy in Salzburg, Austria where is was the only American selected to perform in the Mozarteum Festival Concert Hall

-McCreery recently completed his tenure as artist-faculty of the Brevard Music Center, where he was principal cellist of the Brevard Music Center Festival Orchestra.
-He was appointed to the artist-faculty of the CICA International Music Festival and most recently to the Orfeo International Music Festival in the Italian Alps.
+McCreery recently completed his tenure as Artist-Faculty of the Brevard Music Center, where he was Principal Cellist of the Brevard Music Center Festival Orchestra.
+He was appointed to the Artist-Faculty of the CICA International Music Festival and most recently to the Orfeo International Music Festival in the Italian Alps.

-McCreery continues to be a spokesperson for the international Super-Sensitive Musical String Company.
-As an educator, he is in constant demand.
+Mr. McCreery continues to be a spokesperson for the international Super-Sensitive Musical String Company.
+As an educator, McCreery is in constant demand.
 His former students perform with prestigious orchestras and teach at universities and music festivals through out the country.
 He also serves as Principal Cello of the Huntsville Symphony Orchestra.

-He has owned several cellos, including a Scarampella, Rodier and a Carl Becker (1930) and a beautiful Venetian cello on which he performs.
+McCreery has owned several remarkable cellos, including a Scarampella, a Carl Becker (1930) and a beautiful Venetian cello on which he performs.